CrystalMoon021/zero/Planning/Story.md

 ____

 Buildings in the small town:
-- shop
+> shop with shop keeper
-- church with priest
+> church with priest
-- house with family
+> house with family

 Endings
 - Human made - tinker or destroy

 ```
 Strange disappearances in a town lead to a dispatch
 Monster lives under church is manipulating the memories of the townsfolk so they accept the disappearances